Vern-Technologies/CGF-Docs/docs/tracker-web/password_standards.md

 ### Quotations:

-Quotations, also known as quotation marks, are punctuation marks used in paris in various writing systems to set off direct speech.
+Quotations, also known as quotation marks, are punctuation marks used in pairs in various writing systems to set off direct speech.

 **Created passwords are not allowed to contain quotations.**